DECODEproject/whitepaper/conceptual_framework.md

 application, verification and entitlement are also URNS, TBD how they resolve.

-Don’t think we should include this part until we are closer to implementation but the structure in (loosely) BNF (https://tools.ietf.org/html/rfc4234, https://www.w3.org/Notation.html)  for attributes is as follows:
+Don't think we should include this part until we are closer to implementation but the structure in (loosely) BNF (https://tools.ietf.org/html/rfc4234, https://www.w3.org/Notation.html)  for attributes is as follows:

 ```
 /*